-How much does an employee cost?
-This article addresses some of the basic considerations you need to know when hiring someone in the private sector in the United States (some of the things that you will find here are easily adaptable to other countries, like social security related expenses).
+Note: How much does an employee cost?
+This article addresses some of the primary considerations you need to know when hiring someone in the private sector in the United States.

-Our case is based on salaried employees as opposed to hourly rate workers.
+Some of the information you will find here is easily adaptable to other countries, like social security related expenses.
+Our particular case is based on salaried employees as opposed to hourly rate workers.
 While many employers and institutions (including the Bureau of Labor Statistics of the U.S. Department of Labor) prefer to work around hours rather than salaries, we have opted for the latter to give you a better idea of the real annual costs of your employees.

-Simple formulas to calculate the cost of your employee
+Simple formulas to calculate the cost of employees

 Calculating your labor rates is a complex exercise that requires a careful examination of different variables like the industry you belong to, the type and characteristics of the role you are planning to cover, the location of your company, and the kind of benefits and legal expenses you are willing and required to pay for that employee.
 While this may be intimidating at first, there are some basic variables that will always affect your labor rates.
 We will explore those variables so you can better calculate the potential costs posed by a new hire.